 - Numbers have suffered due to inbreeding or poor genetics

 - A reduced ability to survive in parks and reserves due to the presence of larger predators.

 Makutsi Safari Springs work closely with Endangered Wildlife Trust (EWT) in expanding the genetics available for captive cheetahs and to ensure genetic diversity through their Cheetah Meta-population scheme.
 Cheetahs have very low genetic diversity, which puts them at high risk of diseases which can wipe out an entire population.
 By being separated into many sub-populations, this prevents spread of disease, should it occur, as only healthy animals are ever moved from one reserve to another.

-Currently on Makutsi we have one female and one male cheetah, but of course these numbers change constantly.
-We are hoping to have some cubs soon.
-When the cubs are around two years of age they are moved to another reserve within the Meta-population in order to diversify the genetics and to prevent in-breading.
+We aim to always have a male and a female cheetah on the northern section of Makutsi.
+Once they have cubs, and the cubs are around two years of age, they are moved to another reserve within the Meta-population in order to diversify the genetics and to prevent in-breading.
 EWT constantly improve their genetic library of all the cheetahs in the Meta-population and are then responsible for finding a suitable home for the cheetah, taking into consideration the genetics of the other cheetahs on the new reserve.

 On the Makutsi section of the reserve (north of the gravel road), elephants have not been introduced due to the fact that they are bulk feeders and require up to 200kg of food daily.
 The fact that they are unselective feeders and graze on the grasses also puts them in competition with the white rhino, which Makutsi has many of on the north.

 Without an elephant population the vegetation can become very dense.
 This poses a problem not only because it is then harder to see the animals, but it can change the habitat by creating thick stands of impenetrable bush closing off the light for palatable grasses to grow.

 Certain species of tree/bush are more likely to create these conditions.
 We call them invasive species.